y-yosuke/tecgihan_driver/doc/dma03_driver.md

 close(self)
 ```

+Close the serial port.

-Close the serial port after stopping the amplifier and the data conversion process.
+Close the serial port
+after stopping the amplifier and the data conversion process.

 ### `get_data`()